Category Archives: Literature and Poetry

 My thinking on the relationship between memory and Facebook remains largely unchanged from when I wrote those posts and is summed up rather nicely by Jacques Derrida when he writes, “They tell, and here is the enigma, that those consulting the oracle of Trophonios in Boetia found there two springs and were supposed to drink from each, from the spring of memory and from the spring of forgetting.”

 We must be able to do both — remember and forget.
 The ability to do so in the appropriate proportion seems essential to living with ourselves in some meaningful and morally responsible manner.
 What that proportion is, every one must discover for themselves.
-But it seems to involve some delicate balance between the past, present, and future which acknowledges their entanglement while also respecting the integrity of each.
+But it seems to involve some delicate balance among the past, present, and future which acknowledges their entanglement while also respecting the integrity of each.

 In any case, memory is tied up intimately with identity; this much has been apparent since antiquity.
 Augustine’s Confessions, an autobiographical account of his journey toward conversion, includes an eloquent chapter on memory which remains a classic text in what we might call the philosophy of memory.
 And while it may be the case that there is, in some quarters, an unhealthy fixation on a rigidly construed consistency of identity over time, it seems to me that this is not really the issue.
 We know, most of us, that we evolve over time, sometimes gradually and sometimes dramatically, while, indeed, some aspects of our personality remain stubbornly persistent.
 This was, in fact, the theme of Confessions.
 (Certainly if Augustine had Facebook, he would have been bemused by the enduring record of all those “Likes” of Manichaeism.)
 We change over time and thank God for it.